 Although you do have to exercise some caution when talking about your prepping plans, most experts will agree that neighborhood watch groups can be beneficial.

 Not only can you get to know your neighbors and work together to keep your entire neighborhood safer now, you can get an idea of which neighbors might be good to approach about a MAG (mutual assistance group) when SHTF.
-One tool I discovered for doing this is nextdoor.com.
+One tool I found for this is nextdoor.com.

 It’s nationwide and has some safety features built in that helps to keep creeps and pushy salespeople from infiltrating the group.
 Go to the site, verify the neighborhood you live in, and the site will automatically add you to the closest neighborhood.